dcashon/spr2019_ee596/hw2/readme.md

 NumpyNet.py

 Both batch gradient descent and ADAM are implemented as options in the train method.
-See here for more info on ADAM
+See here for more info on ADAM:

 <http://proceedings.mlr.press/v80/balles18a/balles18a.pdf>

+Plots of performance using batch sizes [16, 64, 256, 1024] on MNIST are found in:

+HW2_NumpyNet_BatchGD_ADAM_Tflow.ipynb